Explorer

 Réponse de l'hôte

-We are so glad you had a great time!
-Thank you for your feedback!
+We are so glad to hear you had a fantastic time!

 Réponse de l'hôte